mac-comp127/weather-display/README.md

 ## Getting an API Key

-You will first need to get your own OpenWeather API key, by signing up for a free account at [https://openweathermap.org/appid](https://openweathermap.org/appid).
+You will first need to get your own OpenWeather API key, so you can use their web API.
+Do this by signing up for a free account at [https://openweathermap.org/appid](https://openweathermap.org/appid).

 > **What is a web API?** In general, an “application programming interface,” or “API” for short, is a way for code to talk to other code.
 You are already used to using _library APIs_ such as `List`.
 These APIs let code communicate with other code on the same computer.
 But code can also provide data to other code across the Internet.
 We call that a “remote API,” or if it specifically uses web technology such as HTTP, a “web API.”

 > **What is an API key?** OpenWeather provides this API for free, so that people can build apps and do research.
-The API key lets them know who is requesting data, so that if a particular account is abusing the system (e.g. by making too many requests), they can shut it down.
+The API key lets them know who is requesting data.
+This lets them have some paid features, and lets them shut down a particular account if it is abusing the system (e.g. by making too many requests).

 Once you've completed the sign up page, it will take you to your account welcome page.
-Select the next tab over from "Setup", which is the “API keys” tab (see picture below, location boxed in orange).
+Select the next tab over from "Setup", which is the “API keys” tab (see picture below, circled in orange).

 ![The OpenWeather admin interface](doc/images/api-key.png)

 (Note: as of this writing, there is a bug in the OpenWeather site which causes the tabs not to be visible for certain browser window widths.
 If you can’t see the tabs, make your browser window wider.)

-You have a default API key already, so copy that (location boxed in blue).
+You have a default API key already, so copy that (circled in blue).

 Now open the `OpenWeatherProvider` class in IntelliJ (in the `comp127.weather.api` package).
 At the top, you will see a TODO asking you to fill in your API key.
 Remove the contents of the placeholder String (a bunch of question marks), and replace them with your own API key.
 Rembember to remove the TODO when you've completed the task!